Protestant Action Force

-The name Protestant Action Force (PAF) was used by loyalists, especially members of the Ulster Volunteer Force (UVF), to claim responsibility for a number of paramilitary attacks during the Troubles.
-It was first used in this context in 1974, and has since been used to claim the killings of at least 41 Catholic civilians.
+The Protestant Action Force (PAF) was a cover name used by Ulster loyalist paramilitary group the Ulster Volunteer Force (UVF) when claiming responsibility for a number of attacks during the Troubles in Northern Ireland.
+Sometimes these actions were carried out with the assistance of members of the security forces.
+The name "PAF" was first used in 1974 and attacks by individuals claiming to be members of the PAF killed at least 41 Catholic civilians.
+All of the attacks claimed by the PAF in Armagh and Tyrone counties from 1974 to 1976 have been linked to the Glenanne gang, which was a loose coalition consisting of members of the UVF Mid-Ulster Brigade along with rogue Ulster Defence Regiment (UDR) soldiers and Royal Ulster Constabulary (RUC) police officers.
+A six-year period of no attacks claimed by the PAF ended in 1982; during the 1980s, the PAF claimed 15 attacks in the Belfast area and two in County Armagh.
+UDR soldiers were convicted of two attacks in Armagh.
+The PAF claimed its last attacks in the early 1990s, all of which were in north Armagh and were alleged to involve members of the security forces.

-It has been suggested that PAF was a covername used by a semi-independent group (or groups) within the UVF who were carrying out attacks on their own initiative or without the sanction of the UVF leadership.
-Almost all of the attacks claimed by the PAF took place in North Belfast/Newtownabbey and the area of County Armagh/Tyrone known as the "murder triangle".
-The name was first used during 1974–1976.
-All of the attacks in Armagh/Tyrone during this period have been linked to the Glenanne gang.
-This was a group comprising members of the Mid Ulster UVF, British soldiers from the Ulster Defence Regiment (UDR), and police officers from the Royal Ulster Constabulary (RUC).
-The name was revived in 1982.
-In the 1980s, the PAF claimed about 15 attacks in the Belfast area and two in Armagh.
-UDR soldiers were convicted of the two Armagh attacks.
-The PAF claimed its last attacks in the early 1990s.
-All were in north Armagh and there have been allegations of security force involvement in them.
+A 2006 report by the Notre Dame Law School argued that the PAF was used by semi-independent groups within the UVF who intended to carry out attacks on their own initiative without the sanction of the paramilitary's senior leadership.
+The vast majority of the attacks claimed by the PAF occurred in a region between Belfast and Newtownabbey in Armagh and Tyrone known locally as the "murder triangle".
+On 24 November 1974, shortly after the first attack claimed by the PAF, an interview with three unidentified men was published in the Sunday World.
+They claimed to represent a loyalist group founded in 1971, that consisted of former British Army members and were engaged in an armed campaign against the Provisional Irish Republican Army (IRA).
+In the interview, the three men, who claimed their group had killed 28 IRA members or sympathisers in the past two months, replied "no comment" when asked if they belonged to the PAF.
+Later in the interview, they stated: "You can say we are members of the Mid-Ulster unit of the Protestant Task Force."

-On 24 November 1974, shortly after the name first appeared, an interview with three unidentified men was published in the Sunday World.
-They claimed to represent a loyalist group that had existed since 1971, was made up of former British soldiers and had killed 28 people in the past two months.
-When asked if they belonged to the PAF they replied "no comment".
-Later in the interview they stated: "You can say we are members of the Mid-Ulster unit of the Protestant Task Force".
-Former British Intelligence officer Colin Wallace claimed that the three men were known to British Intelligence and were involved in the Dublin-Monaghan bombings, which has been linked to the Glenanne gang.
-In a September 1975 letter, Wallace states that most of the loyalist killings in Armagh/Tyrone in 1975, including the Miami Showband killings, were carried out by the Protestant Task Force or PTF.
-He states there are rumours the group is linked to the Special Duties Team based at British Army HQ in Lisburn.
-This was a team of British soldiers involved in undercover operations.
+In a September 1975 letter, retired Intelligence Corps officer Colin Wallace stated that most of the loyalist killings in Armagh and Tyrone in 1975, including the Miami Showband killings, were carried out by the PAF; Wallace also noted the existence of a rumour of the PAF's connection to a "special duties team" operating out of Thiepval Barracks in Lisburn.